No foul play suspected in death of Bonnaroo festivalgoer - NewsBreak

 No foul play suspected in death of Bonnaroo festivalgoer

-MANCHESTER, Tenn. ( WKRN ) — The Manchester Police Department is reporting one person has died following this weekend’s Bonnaroo Music and Arts Festival.

-Authorities say, 29-year-old Leeann Sizemore of Lowell, Indiana, was pronounced deceased Sunday after being transported to Unity Medical Center.Tennessee Secretary of State Tre Hargett charged with DUI
+Authorities say, 29-year-old Leeann Sizemore of Lowell, Indiana, was pronounced deceased Sunday after being transported to Unity Medical Center.Body found on downtown Johnson City railroad

 MPD said Sizemore was found unresponsive at a campsite Sunday morning.